Kong/lua-resty-events/README.md

         local ev = require("resty.events").new(opts)
         if not ev then
-            ngx.log(ngx.ERR, "failed to new events object: ", err) end
+            ngx.log(ngx.ERR, "failed to new events object")
+        end

         -- store ev to global